tomas-ravalli/dynamic-pricing-engine/README.md

 ### The Monitoring Framework

 To make the system actionable, it first generated a target **sell-through curve** for each match.
 This curve represented the minimum sales velocity required each day to hit our occupancy goals.
 'Slow' was never an absolute number; it was a deviation from this forecast.
-The pricing team monitored this via a dashboard with three key metrics:

-1.  **Sell-Through Pace:** `(Actual Sales / Target Sales)`.
+The pricing team monitored this via a dashboard with a key metric: **Sell-Through Pace:** `(Actual Sales / Target Sales)`.
 This gave an instant 'are we on track?' signal.
 A value below 1.0 would trigger the switch to the 'Velocity Acceleration' policy.
-2.  **Projected Days to Sell-Out:** `(Remaining Inventory / Current Sales Velocity)`.
-This answered, 'If nothing changes, will we meet our goal?'
-3.  **Demand Capture Rate:** `(Actual Velocity / Forecasted Velocity)`.
-This was an efficiency metric to diagnose *why* sales might be slow.

 ## Structure